What are the Differences between CFA® ...

 Potentially, there is going to be a content area for two-part analysis questions in integrated reasoning.
 Therefore, you’ll see a question similar to verbal critical reasoning for two choices to be made in a single slide within integrated reasoning, and those questions will follow a similar process to what we’ll discuss for verbal critical reasoning.

-In most cases, you’ll spend more time on critical reasoning questions compared to other types of questions in the verbal reasoning section.
-While we allocate just under a minute and fifty seconds per question on average in the verbal reasoning section, here you need to allocate two minutes for every critical reasoning question in the verbal section.
+In most cases, you’ll spend more time on GMAT critical reasoning questions compared to other types of questions in the verbal reasoning section.
+While we allocate just under a minute and fifty seconds per question on average in the verbal reasoning section, here, you need to allocate two minutes for every critical reasoning question in the verbal section.
 This is because these questions require you to pay attention to detail in the process of answering.
 That means you have to read both the question and the answer choices carefully, which calls for more time to allow you to evaluate this information.
 The same applies to the integrated reasoning section.
 For these questions, you need to spend two and a half minutes or approximately three minutes per two-part analysis question that follows a critical reasoning format.

 Several brown foxes have been seen outside of Haye’s chicken firm.
 Dogs have been proven by farmers to deter foxes from stealing a chicken.

-Which of the following statements, if true, best supports Haye’s decision.
+Which of the following statements, if true, best supports Haye’s decision?

 You will always begin with stand-alone scenario facts to evaluate in a paragraph prompt.
 “Several brown foxes have been seen outside of Haye’s chicken firm.
 Dogs have been proven by farmers to deter foxes from stealing a chicken.”

-Then you will have a single question task that must be based on the explicit statement of facts provided by the prompts.
+Then you will have a single-question task that must be based on the explicit statement of facts provided by the prompts.
 In this case, we have, “Which of the following is best supported by the statement above?”
 Meaning, what must be true, or what must be supported by those two sentences in the prompt.

 Usually, you’re given five choices that are provided to cross-check against the statement of facts as either certain or impossible.
 In this case, they need to be certain because if you follow the statement of fact, it follows, even though it is not stated that one of these answer choices must be true.
 Let’s go through the choices.